UniMath/agda-unimath/src/foundation/regensburg-extension-fundamental-theorem-of-identity-types.lagda.md

 ### The unbased extended fundamental theorem of identity types

+The following is an unbased version of the extended fundamental theorem of identity types.
+For this formulation of the theorem we do not need to assume that `A` is inhabited.

 ```agda
 module _
   {l1 l2 l3 : Level} (P : subuniverse (l1 ⊔ l2) l3)